ghanshyam34/RatingBar/README.md

    OR
-you can also create it porgrammatically and can customize to fit according to your requirement without extra padding etc...
+you can also create it porgrammatically and can customize to fit according to your requirement without extra padding and fit to center according to your requirement etc...

 ```
   MyRatingBar myRatingBar = new MyRatingBar(this);